Here is the Table of Contents for the course Master the Sounds of Japanese (MSJ).

 Lesson #21 – What is the Small “tsu” in Japanese?

 Lesson #22 – Silent and Semi-Silent Vowels in Japanese

 Lesson #23 – What Is Pitch Accent In Japanese?

 Part Three of the Course:

-Now we are at the final section of the course.
-Our attention is now turned towards complete sentences, since this is how the language is actually used in real life.
+Now that we are at the final section of the course, our attention is turned towards complete sentences.
+This should be exciting since this is how the language is actually used in real life.

-That is the course in its entirety, at least for this first iteration.
+is was the course in its entirety, at least for this first iteration (2018).

 If you’ve gone through the course and have any questions or comments, please let me know by sharing them down below.
 Thanks!